 SIOUX FALLS, S.D.
 (KELO) — Here is a look at the day’s top stories as of 4 p.m. on Tuesday.

-According to the latest update, 262 new total COVID-19 cases were reported by the South Dakota Department of Health.
+One additional COVID-19 death and 98 new cases were reported in Tuesday’s update from the South Dakota Department of Health.